 PASC Hair Restoration

-Adult stem cells are most concentrated in fat tissue or adipose.
+Adult personal cells are most concentrated in fat tissue or adipose.
 Modern technology has enabled Dr. Singer to harvest these fat cells and concentrate and purify them in a centrifuge system.
 He then combines the fat cells with PRP to inject into the scalp to stimulate hair growth and stabilize further hair loss.
-This process is even more beneficial than just PRP alone because the stem cells continue to grow and enhance hair growth
+This process is even more beneficial than just PRP alone because the personal cells continue to grow and enhance hair growth